oppia/oppia-web-developer-docs/Apache-Beam-Jobs.md

 ### Production Server

-Before a job or feature that cannot be fully tested locally can be run and deployed in production, it must first be tested on the Oppia backup server.
-Examples of features that require backup server testing are features that add or modify code that requires some third-party API, like Cloud Tasks, Cloud Storage, or Cloud Translate.
+Before a job can be run and deployed in production, it must first be tested on the Oppia backup server.

-If your job or feature is not essential for the release and has not been fully tested by the release cut, then it is not going into the release.
+If your job is not essential for the release and has not been fully tested by the release cut, then it is not going into the release.
 "Fully tested" means:
-- The job or feature should run without failures on the Oppia backup server.
+- The job should run without failures on the Oppia backup server.
-- The job or feature produces the expected output.
+- The job produces the expected output.
-- The job or feature has the expected outcome (this must be verified by e.g. user-facing changes, or a validation job, or an output check, etc.).
+- The job has the expected outcome (this must be verified by e.g. user-facing changes, or a validation job, or an output check, etc.).
-- The job or feature should be explicitly approved by server jobs admin (currently @seanlip and @vojtechjelinek).
+- The job should be explicitly approved by the server jobs admin (currently @seanlip and @vojtechjelinek).

 Also, in case your job changes data in the datastore, there has to be a validation job accompanying it to verify that the data that you are changing is valid in the server. **The validation job will have to be "Fully tested" before testing on the migration job can start.**